geekspeed/SSL-Dump-iRule/README.md

 This will process <infile> and create the files <failure file> <cipher file> <handshake file> <combined output file>

 #### Example
-./ssl-dump-log-analyzer.py ssl-dump.log -of ssl-failure.csv -oc ssl-ciphers.csv -oh ssl-handshakes.csv -o ssl-combined.csv
+>./ssl-dump-log-analyzer.py ssl-dump.log -of ssl-failure.csv -oc ssl-ciphers.csv -oh ssl-handshakes.csv -o ssl-combined.csv

+Note: the openssl-ciphers.tsv file has to be in the same directory as the ssl-dump-log-anlayzer.py script or can be specified on line 29 of the ssl-dump-log-analyzer.py file.